Intel-BMC/openbmc/README.md

 ### Default User Credentials

-To meet Intel security requirements, this OpenBMC implementation will not have default user creds enabled by default.
+To meet Intel, Corp, security requirements, this OpenBMC implementation will not have default user creds enabled by default.

 IPMI commands are available to enable user root for serial console access